DandelionWithLute/nextjs-prisma-chatapp-20240606/README.md

 Tips:In google gemini there's a refresh on the browser side.
 My Answer:got to subpage, server fetch, redirect
 Or you may refresh?
 And get the latest one?
 How to do that?
 (Could be the simplest one.)
+20.Start a new folder under app or not?
+Not: add an extra msg in fetch
+Server side rendering is a must through api and with client you need swr.
+An extra dialogue mode doesn't need to be stored into database, it only needs to go to api.
+AI mode: checkbox => Dialogue (no, just reverse this order with checkbox) => combobox(discarded) => Toast 21.Add resizable to the main page.

 Next Request